wlongxiang/rnn/README.md

 in a consistent manner.

 You can train the above models with `train_pytorch_rnn_text.py` for text dataset.
 Or `train_pytorch_rnn.py` for Pandridome dataset.
-The model can be changed by change `model_type` run parameter.
+The model can be changed by changing `model_type` run parameter.

 A really good intro into PyTorch RNN is found: